-The Product Mix Report shows the breakdown each product's sales.
-It is powerful tool to provide insight on the best selling items and most profitable items.
+The Product Mix Report shows the breakdown of each product's sales.
+It is a powerful tool designed to provide insight on the best-selling items and most profitable items.
 The pie chart shows the top ten products, either by product profit (this requires inputting product cost) or by quantity sold.
 There will be a large portion of the Top 10 Quantity Sold that is assigned to Other, which contains all products that do not fall in the top 10 slots.

 Product Mix Report Tour

 The different components of the Product Mix Report are: